 You can actually visit most of the Emerald Isle on day trips from Dublin but I’d recommend staying in different cities to get a better sense of the country.

-We recommend spending 2-3 days in the capital to visit its attractions & soak up its lively atmosphere & an extra 2 days for day trips to Bru Na Boinne & Glendalough.
+I recommend spending 2-3 days in the capital to visit its attractions & soak up its lively atmosphere & an extra 2 days for day trips from Dublin.
+There are many places you could go but I chose Bru Na Boinne & Glendalough.

 Top 13 Things to do in Dublin